Morus Zero Portable Clothes Dryer Review For RV & Travel Use

 Drip Tray

-It doesn’t fill up quick, and most of the water comes out in the air that comes out of the back of the Morus, but it’s nice to have for some of the water that leaks out the drum.
+It doesn’t fill up quickly, and most of the water comes out in the air that comes out of the back of the Morus, but it’s nice to have for some of the water that leaks out of the drum.

 See Also: RV Condensation And 14 Ways To Prevent Mold In Your Trailer